InfiniteVerma/rrpc/README.md

  - [ ] Custom functions, signatures of which are available to client and definition in server
  - [ ] How would a user pass this?
  - [ ] Horizontal and vertical scaling?

 V5
+ - [ ] Parse a language instead of simply structs and enums?

+V5
  - [ ] Do computation in parts and then aggregate?